golf-clash-notebook/golf-clash-notebook.github.io/modules/site/src/main/tut/balls.md

     </p>

     <p class="text-content">
-      Speaking of tournaments, that is the absolute best way to get a build the stockpile of balls that you'll need.
+      Speaking of tournaments, that is the absolute best way to build the stockpile of balls that you'll need.
 Finishing in the top 10 or 25 in a couple tournaments will get you well on your way to where you can use the balls you've won to win more (and better) balls in the future.
     </p>

   </div>